^^ “And that, in a nutshell, is my marketing plan. Any questions?” – Don’t be this guy…

 We’ll cover that (in detail) on the next page with a structure to use for every single email you ever write.

-Or, leave a comment below and tell me – have you ever run an email campaign only to see it fall flat?
+Leave a comment below if so.
+And tell me – have you ever run an email campaign only to see it fall flat?
 Let me know, I’ll reply personally.